threefoldfoundation/www_threefold_io/content/page/careers/job/grid_development_manager.md

 link: https://06gdrqp39yz.typeform.com/to/FffDv61M
 ---

-**The ThreeFold** is a global community with an aim to create an upgraded Internet by the people for the people.
+**ThreeFold** is a global community with an aim to create an upgraded Internet by the people for the people.
 We base our work on sustainability, passion and strong values.

 <br/>